 Can you tell us more about Pokhara, what makes it such a special place to visit?‘It’s the tourism capital of Nepal for a reason, because it is so unique and incredibly diverse.
 It is surrounded by three of the tallest mountains in the world, which is just incredible when you think about it, at its highest point Pokhara reaches 1,740 metres above sea level and it truly is beautiful.
 There’s also a diverse range of people here, of all different ethnicities, cultures and backgrounds, multiculturalism is really celebrated in this city.
 As well as that, it’s also becoming known as an adventure destination.
 Visitors can get involved in paragliding, white water rafting, trekking and so many other activities.
 The list of what makes Pokhara special could go on for miles.’

-How can guests who stay with you engage in your green practices or do more to feel they are contributing?‘We see a lot of excitement around our organic farm where guests, especially children can go and milk the cows or pick their own eggs for breakfast and lunch.
+How can guests who stay with you engage in your green practices or do more to feel they are contributing?‘We see a lot of excitement around our organic farm where guests can go and milk the cows or pick their own eggs for breakfast and lunch.
 We discount meals when food has been sourced this way to encourage our guests to get involved, so that they can learn the importance of local food production and hopefully take some of our practices home with them.
 We also find that guests love interacting with the local people we employ here, especially our interns from the FAB school of hospitality, just down the road from us.
 These students tend to come from tough backgrounds, so our guests get a sense of helping out the community and influencing individual lives for the better when they stay with us.’

 What green initiative are you most proud of to date?‘I am really proud of our whole water cycle which has been designed to conserve the precious natural resource as much as possible.
 Every detail from start to finish has been thought out.
 Firstly, we have designed the roofs of our buildings so that they are optimised for rainwater collection.
 The collected water is then purified for use in the showers and then reused in flushing the toilets.
 After this, the black water created is used to create methane which we use to cook the organic produce from our farm.
 We have created a process that recycles rainwater three times and uses it to cook food, which I am immensely proud of!’